 “What a great book!
 In in the last ten years I have read close to twelve books about the 3-5 defense This one is one the best, even though I am a 40 guy.
 Great job coaches!
 I like the videos; You guys hit a home run! ” – Andy Martinez, Defensive Coordinator, Norte Vista High School, Riverside, CA

 Simplifying your scheme to get your defense to play fast and aggressive!

-It will feature everything that you need to know to install the 3-5 Defense in writing, as well as FORTY ONE videos including 14 videos (25 minutes) of Coach Fazio on the whiteboard talking through things like: how to handle empty formations, ways to battle the RPO game, the pursuit drill they use, what to do against trips, and more!
-(Videos will be available through a QR Code.)
+It features everything that you need to know to install the 3-5 Defense in writing, as well as FORTY ONE videos including 14 videos (25 minutes) of Coach Fazio on the whiteboard talking through things like: how to handle empty formations, ways to battle the RPO game, the pursuit drill they use, what to do against trips, and more!
+(Videos are available through a QR Code.)

 Some of the chapters are: Core Values, Base Alignment, Blitz Package, Coverage Package, chapters about each of the positions, and everything else you need to understand this 3-5 system.